McNepp/QApplicationContext/README.md

 ## Features

-- Provide an easy-to use Container for Dependency-Injection of Qt-based components.
+- Provides an easy-to use Container for Dependency-Injection of Qt-based components.
-- Offer a typesafe syntax for declaring dependencies between components in C++.
+- Offers a typesafe syntax for declaring dependencies between components in C++.
-- Relieve the developer of the need to know the precise order in which the inter-dependent components must be instantiated.
+- Automatically determines the precise order in which the inter-dependent components must be instantiated.
+- Helps make the components *container-agnostic*.
 - Dependency-injection via constructor.
 - Dependency-injection via Qt-properties.
-- Support both one-to-one and one-to-many relations between components.
+- Supports both one-to-one and one-to-many relations between components.
 - Further configuration of components after creation, including externalized configuration (using `QSettings`).
 - Automatic invocation of an *init-method* after creation, using Qt-slots.
-- Offer a Qt-signal for "published" components, together with a type-safe `subscribe()` mechanism.
+- Offers a Qt-signal for "published" components, together with a type-safe `subscribe()` mechanism.
 - Fail-fast, i.e. terminate compilation with meaningful diagnostics if possible.
-- Help to find runtime-problems by generating verbose logging (using a `QLoggingCategory`).
+- Helps to find runtime-problems by generating verbose logging (using a `QLoggingCategory`).

 ## An example